 Eric Leenson is founder and president of SOL Economics.
-As coordinator for the past five years of the international project, “Socially Responsible Enterprise and Local Development in Cuba”, Eric has become an expert on this subject.
-His work in this capacity has allowed him to partner with leaders of the social and solidarity economy movements of Argentina, Brazil, Canada, Ecuador, and Mexico.
+He served as coordinator for 10 years of the international project, “Socially Responsible Enterprise and Local Development in Cuba”.
+By doing so Eric has become an expert on the subject of social and solidarity economy.
+His work in this capacity has allowed him to partner with leaders of the social and solidarity economy movements of Argentina, Brazil, Canada, Costa Rica, Ecuador, Mexico and Spain.

 Prior to his participation in this project, he was President of Progressive Asset Management, Inc., a pioneering socially responsible investment firm he co-founded in 1987.
-He currently serves as a strategic advisor to Forum Empresa, a hemispheric organization of socially responsible businesses based in Panama City, Panama.
+He has served as a strategic advisor to Forum Empresa, a hemispheric organization of socially responsible businesses based in Panama City, Panama.
 Leenson is also a member of the international board of Instituto Ethos, a renowned business responsibility organization in Brazil.

 His experience in social enterprise dates back to the 1970’s and his co-founding of La Peña Cultural Center, a community center in the San Francisco Bay area that continues to flourish to this day on the premise that cultural activism can help achieve social justice.

 Eric received his BA from the Woodrow Wilson School of International and Public Affairs at Princeton University, and his MBA from the Haas School of Business at the University of California, Berkeley.
 He has lived in Argentina, Chile, and Peru and traveled frequently to other countries of the region.

 Leenson is co-author of a Viewpoint Piece to be featured in the Winter 2014 edition of the Stanford Social Innovation Review entitled “A New Frontier for Socially Responsible Enterprise: Cuba”.

 For more information, contact Eric Leenson at email@example.com